Amidot AI User Guide

 II.
 Getting Started (Account Management)

 All account and authentication controls are located under the Account tab in the main navigation menu.
+Note on the compatible browser: Amidot is tested only on the Chrome browser but may work also with other browsers like Opera, Firefox, Edge.

 A. Sign In / Sign Up